afariha/ConformanceConstraintsReproducibility/README.md

 sudo apt-get install -y python3-pip
 ```

 # Now execute the following commands.
-If using Linux or Ubuntu in Windows, whenever present use the command in parentheses.
+If you are using Linux or Ubuntu within Windows: whenever present, use the command in parentheses.
 If using MAC, ignore anything in parentheses.

 ## Clone the repo and cd to it
 ```